 What route did you take from school to where you are today?

-After leaving school over 10 years ago, I attend a college where I studied Dance and Biology, but from there my interests changed and I applied for the Royal Air Force with aspirations to become a medic.
-However, due to personal medical implications my career could not be pursued, so from there I took on a variety of work that ranged from Pharmacies to management of an indoor surfing centre.
+After leaving school over 10 years ago, I attended a college where I studied Dance and Biology, but from there my interests changed and I applied for the Royal Air Force with aspirations to become a medic.
+However, due to personal medical implications, this career could not be pursued, so I took on a variety of work from pharmacies to management of an indoor surfing centre.
 A few years on and I found myself applying for Amey after being introduced to the company through a family friend.

 Where did your career in rail begin?

-My career in Rail began when I first joined Amey in 2016, as a Business Administrator working for the Civils Assessment framework agreement.
-I was presented with the opportunity to take on an apprenticeship in business administration to gain and enhance my business skills and knowledge.
+My career in rail began when I first joined Amey in 2016, as a Business Administrator.
+I was presented with the opportunity to take on an apprenticeship in Business Administration to gain and enhance my business skills and knowledge.

-From day one I was surrounded by many enthusiastic Engineers and Project Management teams, that I knew instantly that I wanted to pursue a career within the Rail sector as a Project Manager.
+From day one I was surrounded by many enthusiastic engineers and project management teams, and I knew instantly that I wanted to pursue a career within the rail sector as a project manager.

-Over the years I was presented with more opportunities to progress and I found myself in a Senior administrative role, not only continuing to support the Civils Assessment teams, but also working alongside Amey Consulting disciplines.
-I performed this role for two years until I found myself being presented with another opportunity within Amey, only this time to become an Assistant Project Manager with the Civils Assessment team.
+Over the years, I was presented with more opportunities to progress and I found myself in a senior administrative role.
+I performed this role for two years until I found myself being presented with another opportunity within Amey – becoming an Assistant Project Manager.

 What is your favourite thing about your job?

 My favourite thing about my job is that I’m learning something new every single day.
-I am learning about Project Management but in doing so, I am learning more about the Rail Industry.
+I am learning about project management and about the rail industry.

 I also love the diverse group of people that I work with and I enjoy learning about their cultures and professional journeys.

-What piece of advice would you give someone considering a career in rail, or a career in your field (e.g., engineering, analytics etc.) in rail?
+What piece of advice would you give someone considering a career in rail, or a career in your field in rail?